🎥 How to create and trigger sticky bars

 And with ConvertFlow's targeting conditions and trigger controls, you can always show your sticky bar at the perfect time.

-Click to create a CTA in ConvertFlow, scroll past the template category suggestions and you can choose to see templates for the "Sticky Bar" CTA type.
+Click to create a campaign in ConvertFlow, scroll past the template category suggestions and you can choose to see templates for the "Sticky Bar" campaign type.

-Just click "See Templates" to get inspiration, or click "Create Blank CTA" to start from scratch.
+Just click "See Templates" to get inspiration, or click "Create Blank campaign" to start from scratch.

 Choosing a sticky bar template

-Once you've found the template you want, click "Use Template" and name your sticky bar CTA.
+Once you've found the template you want, click "Use Template" and name your sticky bar campaign.

-Once you've created your CTA, you'll be taken to the CTA builder.
+Once you've created your campaign, you'll be taken to the drag-and-drop builder.

-Here you can quickly customize the CTA template.
+Here you can quickly customize the campaign template.
 Edit the headlines, paragraph text, button text, form settings, etc.

 Choose where the sticky bar appears